 - a.
 Whenever it is found that a claimant has received benefits through misrepresentation and has been assessed with an overpayment, no further benefits shall be paid to such claimant until the total amount of the overpayment has been reimbursed or otherwise liquidated to the satisfaction of the department. - b.
-The claimant may make refund of an overpayment by cash or by means of an offset against future benefit payments, at the discretion of the department. - (1) If the department seeks to recover the amount of the benefits, the department may file a lien with the county recorder for the amount of the overpayment against the property and rights to property, whether real or personal, belonging to the individual.

-- (2) The department may attempt to collect the overpayment in the manner provided in Iowa Code section 96.14(3). - c.
-Any benefits which may become due an individual against whom a fraudulent overpayment is outstanding may be used to reduce the amount of the fraudulent overpayment.
+The claimant may make refund of an overpayment by cash or by other means at the discretion of the department.

+- (1) If the department seeks to recover the amount of the benefits, the department may file a lien with the county recorder for the amount of the overpayment against the property and rights to property, whether real or personal, belonging to the individual. - (2) The department may attempt to collect the overpayment in the manner provided in Iowa Code section 96.14(3). - c.
 The employer's account will be noncharged for overpayments caused by fraud or misrepresentation. - d.
 If it is found that an individual has received benefits through misrepresentation and has been assessed with an overpayment under any of the following programs: - (1) Unemployment Compensation Federal Employees (UCFE) - (2) Unemployment Compensation Ex-service members (UCX) and criminal charges are not involved, the department will limit deduction from future benefits to a two-year period following the original determination of overpayment.
 If an individual is convicted for fraud, the department shall have the right to recover any resulting overpayment in accordance with the procedure outlined in subrule 25.8(2). - 25.8(3) Purging uncollectible overpayments.
 On the last working day of each calendar month, the department reviews all outstanding overpayments which are ten years or older from the date of the overpayment decision and determines as uncollectible and purges from its records the unpaid balances of overpayments which are ten years or older.

 This rule is intended to implement Iowa Code sections 96.7(2), 96.11(1), 96.11(11), 96.11(13), 96.14(3), 96.16, 96.20, and 96.29.

-[ARC 3247C, IAB 8/2/17, effective 9/6/17; ARC 3303C, IAB 8/30/17, effective 10/4/17]
+[ARC 3247C, IAB 8/2/17, effective 9/6/17; ARC 3303C, IAB 8/30/17, effective 10/4/17; ARC 4832C, IAB 12/18/19, effective 1/22/20; ARC 4833C, IAB 12/18/19, effective 1/22/20; ARC 4834C, IAB 12/18/19, effective 1/22/20]